Entropy contraction of the Gibbs sampler under log-concavity: Computational considerations

 In the optimization literature on coordinate descent methods, Assumption \ref{ass:comp_cost} is usually equivalently stated by saying that computing a partial derivative of $U$ is $M$-times cheaper than evaluating the full gradient $\nabla U$.
 This is an intuitive property that holds for many, but not all, models (see e.g.\ \cite{nesterov2012efficiency, RT14,W15} for detailed discussions and examples).
 As a common and relevant example, we mention the case where

 where $A \in \mathbb{R}^{r\times d}$ for some integer $r>0$ and $f, f_i$, with $i = 1,\dots, d$, are smooth functions (which require $\sO(1)$ cost to be evaluated for a given input).
 By keeping track of $Ax$ during iterations, it is clear that computing a new value of $U$ after changing only $d_m$ coordinates, i.e.\ computing $U(y_m,x_{-m})-U(x)$ with $y_m\in\sX_m$, requires $\sO(rd_m)$ operations while computing $U(y)-U(x)$ for a general $y\in\R^d$ requires $\sO(rd)$ operations.
 Thus Assumption \ref{ass:comp_cost} is satisfied under \eqref{def:simple_U}.
-For example, target distributions as in \eqref{def:simple_U} arise from generalised linear models (e.g.\ linear or logistic regression) with independent priors on the regression coefficients $x$ and $r$ observations (see e.g. \cite[Ch.16]{gelman2013bayesian}).
+For example, target distributions as in \eqref{def:simple_U} arise from generalised linear models (e.g.\ linear or logistic regression) with independent priors on the regression coefficients $x$ and $r$ observations (see e.g.\ \cite[Ch.16]{gelman2013bayesian} and the recent work \cite{Luu25}, which also provides implementations where Assumption~\ref{ass:comp_cost} holds for some generalised linear models).

 Taking $d_m=1$ for all $m$ for simplicity, Corollary \ref{crl:GS_mix_time}, Remark \ref{rmk:mix_TV_KL} and the discussion in Section \ref{sec:implementation} imply that, ignoring logarithmic terms in $\kappa$ and $d$, GS requires $\sO\left(\kappa d\log(1/\epsilon)\right)$ full-conditional evaluations to obtain a sample from the target $\pi$ up to an error $\epsilon$ in TV (or some other) distance, both under a warm and a feasible start.
 Thus, under Assumptions \ref{asmp:convex_smooth} and \ref{ass:comp_cost}, GS produces an $\epsilon$-accurate sample with a computational cost of order